 The homeworks will be graded and returned.
 Solutions will be provided after the deadline.
-Computer-typed is preferable.

 While you might work in groups, the homework assignments must be turned in individually, thus you must turn in your own work to receive any credit!